-The origin of the term Dermatillomania is from Greek: Derma - skin Till - pull Mania - madness
+The origin of the term Dermatillomania is from Greek: "derma" - skin; "till" - pull; "mania" - madness

+Dermatillomania is a disorder that affects the skin, thus the inclusion of "derma" in the word.
+Derma is another word for dermis which indicates the skin and comes from Greek.
 None of the skin on the body is off limits to a patient with this disorder.
 Most people pick at the skin that is easiest to reach, such as the skin on the hands, arms, neck, face and scalp.
-Others target areas of skin that can be reasonably well hidden under seasonally appropriate clothing.
-These folks' bodies may be hiding secrets under the backs of their shirts or under a hat, scarf, or other head covering.
+Others target areas of skin that can be reasonably hidden under seasonally appropriate clothing.
+People may hide secrets under their shirts or under a hat, scarf, or other head covering.
 Long sleeves or pants in hot weather may signal a compulsion to pick the arms and legs.

-No one knows what causes an individual to begin picking uncontrollably, destructively, at their own body but theories exist.
-Some theories point to trauma, illness, chemical or hormonal imbalance, violence, abuse, neglect, and very low feelings of self-perception and acceptance.
+Research has not yet defined a specific cause that leads an individual to pick uncontrollably and destructively.
+Some theories point to trauma, illness, chemical or hormonal imbalance, violence, abuse, neglect, perfectionism, emotional dysregulation, and very low feelings of self-perception and acceptance.
 Perhaps the person suffering from dermatillomania is subconsciously plowing away at the older, outer layer of spent skin in order to find a fresher, livelier person beneath.
 In today's vernacular, "mania" is often associated with crazed psychotic behavior that adds chilling drama to big-screen movies.
 Indeed, there was a time, in ancient Greece, when mania simply meant madness.